-Our Level 2 assets consist of commercial paper, corporate bonds, certificates of deposits, U.S. government agency bonds, asset-backed securities, municipal securities, U.S. dollar dominated foreign corporate bonds and our Israeli funds that are mainly invested in insurance policies and foreign currency forward contracts.
-We obtain fair values for Level 2 investments from our asset manager for each of our portfolios.
+Our Level 2 assets consist of commercial paper, corporate bonds, certificates of deposits, U.S. government agency bonds, asset-backed securities, municipal securities, U.S. dollar denominated foreign corporate bonds and our Israeli funds that are mainly invested in insurance policies and foreign currency forward contracts.
+We obtain fair values for our Level 2 investments.
 Our custody bank and asset managers independently use professional pricing services to gather pricing data which may include quoted market prices for identical or comparable financial instruments, or inputs other than quoted prices that are observable either directly or indirectly, and we are ultimately responsible for these underlying estimates.
 The foreign currency forward contracts are valued using observable inputs such as quotations on forward foreign exchange rates.
+We did not hold any Level 2 liabilities as of September 30, 2016 or December 31, 2015.